CurePSP Genetics Program

 The phlebotomists who are collecting the sample are trained to take a small sample of your blood efficiently and sanitarily.
 They will use a small needle and take less than 2 tablespoons of blood total.

-The phlebotomist will securely mail the sample to genetic researchers at the National Institutes of Health in Bethesda, MD.
+The phlebotomist will securely mail the sample to genetic researchers at MGH and the National Institutes of Health in Bethesda, MD.
 All shipping and handling costs are covered by the CurePSP Genetics Program.
+In the unlikely event that a variant is found in your sample, you will be contacted for follow-up by the MGH team.
+Please note, it may take up to two years to hear back.

 About Us